Rahm Emanuel: 2011

 Emanuel carried the endorsements of both the city's major daily newspapers, the Chicago Tribune and the Chicago Sun-Times.
-Emanuel's mayoral campaign was the inspiration for a satirical Twitter account called MayorEmanuel, which received more than 43,000 followers, more popular than Emanuel's actual Twitter account.
+Emanuel's mayoral campaign was the inspiration for a satirical Twitter account called Mayor Emanuel, which received more than 43,000 followers, more popular than Emanuel's actual Twitter account.
 Emanuel announced on February 28 that if the author would reveal himself, he would donate $5,000 to the charity of the author's choice.
 When Chicago journalist Dan Sinker revealed himself, Emanuel donated the money to Young Chicago Authors, a community organization which helps young people with writing and publishing skills.